 Following the interviews, our intention is to arrange on-campus offer holder events (from March 2022) to give you the opportunity to visit the University of Manchester campus, meet our staff and current students, and see the facilities in the Jean McFarlane Building.

-Should the situation change and we are restricted from allowing visitors onto campus, we will arrange our offer holder events via Zoom.
+Should the situation change and we are restricted from allowing visitors onto campus, we will host our offer holder events via Zoom.

 The overwhelming majority of unsuccessful applicants are rejected because they do not satisfy our entry requirements, or because the Admissions Tutors does not feel the personal statement fully reflects their interest in midwifery, but requests for reconsideration of a decision can be made.

-Requests should be made via email to the Midwifery admissions team (firstname.lastname@example.org) while also being supported (again via email) by the applicant's tutor/academic advisor.
+Requests should be made via email to the Midwifery admissions team (firstname.lastname@example.org).